|LAW ENFORCEMENT RESOURCES |

 Vera Institute of Justice, February, 2009, 64 pp.

-With funding provided by the federal COPS office, Vera undertook a comprehensive
+With funding provided by the federal COPS office, Vera undertook a comprehensive study of

-appendices with sample agency documents and resources.
+agency documents and resources.

 Webinar: Bridging the Language Divide: Promising Practices for Law Enforcement,

 February 24, 2009

 in communities of varying sizes (Boise, Idaho; Lexington, Kentucky; and Storm Lake, Iowa), identified by Vera as leaders in

-the provision of culturally and linguistically appropriate services, discuss their respective approaches:
+the provision of culturally and linguistically appropriate services, discuss their respective approaches: a Spanish

-in Boise; and the hiring of civilian bilingual outreach workers in Storm Lake.
+and the hiring of civilian bilingual outreach workers in Storm Lake.